thoughtworks-jumpstart/guides/docs/backend-web-development/express-routing.md

 GET /jumpstart http/1.1
 ```

 The HTTP request consist of a verb (GET), a URI (/jumpstart), and the HTTP version (1.1).
-When we are routing, we take the verb and the URI and map it to a request handler.
+When we are routing, we take the verb and the URI and map it to a handler function.
 In this case, when Express sees a GET request to /jumpstart, some code is run.

 A browser (the client) can make a GET, POST, PUT or DELETE HTTP request for various URLs (e.g. GET http://localhost:3000/books or DELETE http://localhost:3000/students/42).